Edward Schiappa

 Anthony Edward Schiappa, Jr. is an American scholar of communication and rhetoric, currently Professor of Comparative Media Studies/Writing at the Massachusetts Institute of Technology, where he holds the John E. Burchard Chair of Humanities; from 2013 to 2019, he also served as the program's Head.
 Previously, he spent seventeen years in the Communication Studies Department at the University of Minnesota, the last seven of which he served as chair.
-He is the author of eight books and numerous articles that have appeared in classics, communication, English/Composition, philosophy, psychology, and law journals.
+He is the author of numerous books and articles that have appeared in classics, communication, English/Composition, philosophy, psychology, and law journals.

 Personal life and education

 Schiappa was born in Miami, Florida.
 His father was a journalist who joined the Federal Bureau of Investigation, a fact Schiappa wrote about in 2009.
 He graduated from Manhattan High School in Manhattan, Kansas, and earned his undergraduate degree at Kansas State University, where he majored in Speech & Theatre.
 He earned his master's degree (1984) and Ph.D.
 (1989) from Northwestern University in Communication Studies.
 He has two daughters, the oldest of whom, Jacqueline Schiappa, completed a Ph.D. in Writing Studies at the University of Minnesota in 2016.
-His younger daughter, Lauren Murray, attends International Christian University in Tokyo, Japan.
+She died at the age of 38 in September, 2023.
+His younger daughter, Lauren Murray, completed an MA in Comparative Culture at International Christian University in Tokyo, Japan, in 2023.